-This Plan does not cover every aspect of dental care.
-The benefits covered under this plan are subject to limitations listed above which affect the type or frequency of procedures which will be reimbursed.
+This Plan does not cover every part of the dental care you may need.
+The benefits under this plan are subject to limitations listed above which affect the benefits you receive or how often some procedures will be covered.
 Additionally, there are exclusions to the type of services covered.
-These limitations and exclusions are detailed with the specific benefits listed above and in this "General Exclusions" section.
+These limitations and exclusions are detailed with the specific benefits listed above and in this Adult General Exclusion section.
 These limitations and exclusions warrant careful reading.